 Courses You’ll Take

-The MSW program at Merrimack College is currently in Pre-Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.
+Merrimack College has achieved Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.